Skip to content

 The path to becoming a Missouri game warden follows five core steps:

-1. Meet the baseline — Confirm U.S. citizenship, age 21, education (Bachelor's degree required), and a clean background for Missouri.
+1. Lock in the basics — U.S. citizenship, the minimum age of 21, bachelor's degree required, and a clean record are the entry bar in Missouri.

-2. Complete education or qualifying experience — Bachelor's degree required.
+2. Satisfy the education or experience requirement — Bachelor's degree required.

-3. Apply and pass the entrance exams — Missouri Department of Conservation administers a written exam, physical agility test, oral interview, and background investigation.
+3. Submit your application and clear the exam battery — The Missouri Department of Conservation, Protection Division stages a written test, physical agility assessment, oral board, and background investigation.

-4. Graduate from the academy — Complete the Missouri Department of Conservation Agent Training Academy program.
+4. Earn your academy diploma — Finish the Missouri Department of Conservation Agent Training Academy program.

 For the full nationwide walkthrough, see our how to become a game warden guide.